How to find out if a loved one had life insurance

 Who can request policy information?

 You can't simply request information about a stranger's life insurance coverage.
-Life insurance is strictly regulated by privacy laws that typically limit access to policy information.
+Life insurance is strictly regulated by privacy laws that typically limit access to policy information to next of kin, estate executors, and policy beneficiaries.
 Specifically, only the following individuals are typically granted access to this information:

 Next of kin (e.g., deceased spouse or child)